Is being in an area that’s growing quickly a good thing or a bad thing?

 But today we’re going to put opinions aside and just look at the cold hard facts — over the past five years, which cities in Mississippi have the grown the fastest.

 After getting knee deep in the Census’s American Community Survey, we emerged with this set of cities in the Magnolia State that have people climbing over each other to get in.

 These are the 10 fastest growing cities in Mississippi for 2019 according to the most recent census data:

 If you happen to be a resident of Bay St. Louis, you’re probably not too surprised to find it on our list.

 If you’re surprised–and you’re wondering why these places are kind of a big deal–keep reading.
 We’ll tell you what makes each of these 10 places in Mississippi are growing like weeds–but first, a bit about our methodology.

-How We Measured The Fastest Growing Cities In Magnolia State
+How We Measured The Fastest Growing Cities In the Magnolia State for 2019

 - Population in 2010